 As a sparsely-populated country of around four million people, Mauritania is not an obvious target for international retailers.
-However, a large ATAC supermarket, a brand of the French retail group Auchan. opened in 2015 operating under franchise.
+However, a large ATAC supermarket, a brand of the French retail group Auchan, opened in 2015 operating under franchise.
 The main shopping malls in Nouakchott are at the Al Khaima Center and Mauricenter, but these are relatively small and basic.
 Other supermarkets around the city include Sky Rim and Salam.
 The large supermarket unit fronting the Ribat Al Bahr development to the north of the city has never opened for business.
-The prime high street retail location is the largest market for local shopping is the busy
+The prime high street retail location is the Avenue du General de Gaulle, while the largest market for local shopping is the busy Marché Capitale.